Special Needs Trusts, Sole Benefit Trusts, SSI, Medicaid, Set Asides, Loss of Benefits, Inkind Support & Maintenance, Taxes . . . CONFUSED YET?

 Four years after a major in-hospital medications error that severely aggravated his existing disability, Ralph received a settlement from the hospital’s insurer.
 Ralph’s personal injury attorney contacted Bob.

 Bob helped resolve the existing Medicare lien for additional benefits paid because of the injury.
 He also established a Medicare Set-aside Arrangement within a special needs trust to satisfy both ongoing Medicare issues and to insure continued Medicaid and SSI eligibility for Ralph.

-We have a number of interesting articles posted to the immediate right of this page and hope you will take a few minutes to look them over.
+We have a number of interesting articles on this website and hope you will take a few minutes to look them over.
+Look below this page and you’ll see space where you may either browse (there is a drop down list of categories) or search by key terms.
 Perhaps they’ll answer some of your more pressing questions.
 If you need more help, call us for a solution.